Privacy Policy

 We use the following third-party services (sub-processors) to operate the App:

 Each sub-processor is bound by its own privacy policy and data processing terms.
 We select providers that maintain industry-standard security practices.
-Data shared with xAI is processed according to xAI's privacy policy, including any retention or model-improvement practices described therein (see Section 1.6).
+Data shared with xAI (AI generation) is processed according to xAI's privacy policy, including any retention or model-improvement practices described therein (see Section 1.6).
+Data shared with OpenAI (AI Coach) is processed according to OpenAI's policies; OpenAI does not use API content to train its models and retains it only briefly for abuse monitoring (see Section 1.12).

 Crash report purging on account deletion.
 When you delete your account, we issue a server-side request to Sentry to purge crash events previously attributed to your Supabase user identifier, subject to Sentry's retention window.